emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-http-operations.md

 <p align="center"><img src="../../img/microlearning/ml-api-http-operations--edit-api-integration-pop-up-result.png"></p>

-In this screen there are also other things you could edit that will come in handy in other scenario's.
+In this screen, there are also other things you could edit that will come in handy in other scenarios.

 For example, in case the external party does not adhere to the RESTful principle or does not even publish a REST endpoint but a SOAP endpoint or something else entirely you need to remember the basic principles when determining the correct HTTP Operation for the job.

-For example when you need to call a backend operation that hosts a SOAP webservice from which you can retrieve data (but not create or update it) you should use the GET operation **without** a body.
+For example, when you need to call a backend operation that hosts a SOAP web service from which you can retrieve data (but not create or update it) you should use the GET operation **without** a body.

-In future microlearnings we will discuss these scenarios in more detail.
+In future microlearnings, we will discuss these scenarios in more detail.

 ## 4. Assignment

 Configure a basic GET operation in the eMagiz API Gateway.
-This assignment can be completed with the help of a associated Mendix project linked to the (Academy) project that you have created/used in the previous assignment.
+This assignment can be completed with the help of an associated Mendix project linked to the (Academy) project that you have created/used in the previous assignment.

 ## 5. Key takeaways